-- 4.1.1 Social Workers in the Adoption Support Team provide an advice and counselling service to adopted people seeking information and access to their birth records.
+4.1.1 Social Workers in the Adoption Support Team provide an advice and counselling service to adopted people seeking information and access to their birth records.
 For all residents of Bedfordshire, a counselling service is offered and information is provided to other councils who are supporting people in their areas who were adopted through Bedfordshire.
-Specific leaflets outlining this service are available to enquirers through the Adoption Duty Desk. - 4.1.2 Not only is an initial counselling interview offered to those seeking birth records, but work is undertaken to locate records held by other Adoption Agencies.
-Counselling and practical advice during tracing, an intermediary service and pre and post reunion support are also available to adopted adults and their birth relatives.
+Specific leaflets outlining this service are available to enquirers through the Adoption Duty Desk.

-- 4.1.3 Birth relatives seeking to make contact with adopted adults are offered information and advice and an intermediary service.
-In the case of birth relatives, they are not given any identifying information about the adopted person. - 4.1.4 In the period 2011/2012 there were 88 referrals from adult adoptees and their birth relatives who were seeking Post Adoption counselling support.
-This was an increase on the 80 referrals received in 2010/11 - 4.1.5 Of the 88 adult referrals received during 2011/2012, 46 came from Central Bedfordshire and 42 were from Bedford Borough. .
+- 4.1.2 Not only is an initial counselling interview offered to those seeking birth records, but work is undertaken to locate records held by other Adoption Agencies.
+Counselling and practical advice during tracing, an intermediary service and pre and post reunion support are also available to adopted adults and their birth relatives. - 4.1.3 Birth relatives seeking to make contact with adopted adults are offered information and advice and an intermediary service.
+In the case of birth relatives, they are not given any identifying information about the adopted person. - 4.1.4 In the period 2012/2013 there were 37 referrals from adult adoptees and their birth relatives who were seeking Post Adoption counselling support.
+This was a significant decrease on the 88 referrals received in 2011/12 and may be indicative of the increase in use of the internet by individuals wishing to trace their heritage and find birth relatives - 4.1.5 Of the adult referrals received during 2012/2013, 22 came from Central Bedfordshire and 15 were from Bedford Borough. .